Specifications

 320 HBW (34 HRC) to EN ISO 15614 standard practice.
 Higher HAZ hardness indicates inadequate PWHT and risks hydrogen embrittlement or stress-corrosion cracking in service.

 Brinell HBW to ISO 6506-1 or ASTM E10 with 10 mm tungsten-carbide ball at 3000 kgf load.
-Three readings per piece, averaged on the certificate.
-Vickers HV and Rockwell HRC supplied on call-out for projects that specify those scales.
+Three readings per piece averaged on the certificate.
+Vickers HV to ISO 6507-1 and Rockwell HRC to ISO 6508-1 supplied on call-out.

 Slowly.
-Long-term exposure at 500 to 550 deg C causes gradual coarsening of V4C3 carbides and a slow hardness drop of 5 to 10 HBW per 100,000 hours.
+Long-term exposure at 500-550 deg C causes gradual coarsening of V4C3 carbides and a slow hardness drop of 5 to 10 HBW per 100,000 hours.
 Bolts that drop below 200 HBW indicate over-temper from extended service and should be replaced at the next outage.